apache/flink/docs/streaming_guide.md

 As presented in the [example](#example-program) a Flink Streaming program looks almost identical to a regular Flink program.
 Each stream processing program consists of the following parts:

-1. Creating a `StreamExecutionEnvironment`,
+1. Obtaining a `StreamExecutionEnvironment`,
 2. Connecting to data stream sources,
 3. Specifying transformations on the data streams,
 4. Specifying output for the processed data,
 5. Executing the program.

 As these steps are basically the same as in the batch API we will only note the important differences.
-For stream processing jobs, the user needs to obtain a `StreamExecutionEnvironment` in contrast with the batch API where one would need an `ExecutionEnvironment`.
+For stream processing jobs, the user needs to obtain a `StreamExecutionEnvironment` in contrast with the [batch API](programming_guide.html#program-skeleton) where one would need an `ExecutionEnvironment`.
 The process otherwise is essentially the same:

 {% highlight scala %}
 StreamExecutionEnvironment.getExecutionEnvironment
 StreamExecutionEnvironment.createLocalEnvironment(parallelism)
-StreamExecutionEnvironment.createRemoteEnvironment(…)
+StreamExecutionEnvironment.createRemoteEnvironment(host: String, port: String, parallelism: Int, jarFiles: String*)
 {% endhighlight %}

 For connecting to data streams the `StreamExecutionEnvironment` has many different methods, from basic file sources to completely general user defined data sources.
 We will go into details in the [basics](#basics) section.

+For example:

 {% highlight scala %}
 env.socketTextStream(host, port)
 env.fromElements(elements…)
+env.addSource(sourceFunction)
 {% endhighlight %}

 After defining the data stream sources the user can specify transformations on the data streams to create a new data stream.
 Different data streams can be also combined together for joint transformations which are being showcased in the [transformations](#transformations) section.

+For example:

 {% highlight scala %}
-dataStream.map(new Mapper).reduce(new Reducer)
+dataStream.map(mapFunction).reduce(reduceFunction)
 {% endhighlight %}

 The processed data can be pushed to different outputs called sinks.
 The user can define their own sinks or use any predefined filesystem, message queue or database sink.

+For example:

 {% highlight scala %}
 dataStream.writeAsCsv(path)
 dataStream.print
+dataStream.addSink(sinkFunction)
 {% endhighlight %}

 Once the complete program is specified `execute(programName)` is to be called on the `StreamExecutionEnvironment`.
 This will either execute on the local machine or submit the program for execution on a cluster, depending on the chosen execution environment.